Cal Raleigh Preview, Player Props: Mariners vs. Astros

 Cal Raleigh At The Plate

+- Raleigh has picked up a hit in 59 of 107 games this year, with multiple hits 22 times.

-- He has hit a long ball in 17.0% of his games this season, and 5.4% of his chances at the plate.
+- He has gone deep in 16.8% of his games this year, and 5.3% of his plate appearances.

-- In 31.1% of his games this season, Raleigh has had at least one RBI.
-He's picked up more than one in 15.1% and driven in three or more of his team's runs in three contests.
+- In 33 games this season (30.8%), Raleigh has picked up an RBI, and in 16 of those games (15.0%) he had two or more.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.